Last Updated on September 19, 2020 by Sweet and Savoury Pursuits

 If you want to make this matcha cake recipe but don’t have a mini bundt pan, you can also use a 9-inch cake pan, just be sure to grease and flour it well.

 If you love baking with matcha don’t miss these Matcha Green Tea Sugar Cookies.
 They’re perfect for making cookie cutter cookies during the holidays.
+And why not enjoy these matcha flavoured treats with a hot cup of this Matcha Latte.
 Enjoy!

 More Desserts Featuring Almonds

 - Italian Amaretti Cookies

 - Blueberry Almond Crumble Galette

 If you make this recipe let me know how it went for you in the comment section below.
 I’d love to know if you made any variations to the recipe and how it worked out.
 And if you take a picture, share it with me on Instagram by tagging #sweetandsavourypursuits, I love to see your photos!

 - 1 cup all-purpose flour

 - ½ cup finely ground almonds or almond meal

 - 1½ tsp. baking powder